The Neighbors: Income

 The Neighbors: Occupations

-executive, management, and professional occupations, with 30.2% of the residents employed.
+clerical, assistant, and tech support occupations, with 25.3% of the residents employed.

 The Neighbors: Ethnicity / Ancestry